 This treatment method consists of the knowledge, practices, and skills that are derived from a native population's beliefs, experiences, and theories.
 Traditional Brazilian medicine relies on prayer and herbal treatments to identify and cure the causes of illness, both physical and spiritual.
 Today, some Brazilians, especially in rural and indigenous communities, use traditional religious and herbal remedies overseen by a curandeiro or pajé (healer) in addition to modern Western medicine.
-Beginning in 2008, the Brazilian government has sponsored research of traditional healing practices and herbal remedies to possibly integrate them into the national healthcare system.
+Beginning in 2008, the Brazilian government has sponsored research of traditional healing practices and herbal remedies to possibly municipal governments pay into the healthcare scheme, which is overseen by local- and national-level health councils that are composed of patient advocates and providers.
+The SUS covers all residents of Brazil, including undocumented migrants, and provides primary care, hospitalization, dental, and mental health services, along with subsidized access to prescription pharmaceuticals.
+While the quality of care in the public system is high, the large number of patients sometimes overburdens it, leading to long wait times.